skandasastry/nba-draft-probability/README.md

 There are two scripts, one that prints a graph of individual picks in the first round and the other which prints both rounds but uses ranges of picks as bins.

-The output graphs for the default criteria (5 ppg, 2800 mpg) from 1976 - 2015
+The output graphs for the default criteria (5 ppg, 2800 minutes played) from 1976 - 2015
 are included in the repo as png files.

 Many thanks to Rory Pulvino at data.world for the dataset used to create this: